oddbird/sliiides/content/css-next/css-cafe.md

     But there is also discussion now
     about making it adjustable.
-    You can check out the CSSWG issue if you're interested in that conversation.
+    You can check out the issue thread if you're interested in that conversation.

 # Scope ----------------